 French synonym: Rien à foutre [expression]

 There are many uses for this French word.
-The first one, to take no notice of someone or something.
+The first one, is to take no notice of someone or something.
 Another meaning is to make fun of someone or something: “arrête de te foutre de moi” (stop making fun of me).
-This term is used in expressions, when a person gets angry or pissed off: “Il s’est foutu en colère” (he got angry).
+This term is used in expressions when a person gets angry or pissed off: “Il s’est foutu en colère” (he got angry).

 Je m’en fous du Nouvel An.

 I don’t care about the new year.